ronaldnl76/powershell/README.md

 - **Delete-LocalProfile** - This script show a GUI with all local profiles and let you decide what local user profile you like to delete.

-- **DOWNLOAD-Latest-SQLCU** - This script downloads the latest MS SQL CU's fully automatically.
+- **Download-Latest-SQLCU** - This script downloads the latest MS SQL CU's fully automatically.
 You only need an internet connection and run this script.
 It currently works with SQL 2017, SQL2019 and SQL2022.